 What if my appraisal comes back too low?

-If the appraisal value is lower than the asking price, it is possible to challenge the appraisal.
+If the appraisal value is lower than the asking price, you may challenge the appraisal.
 You can request a reconsideration of value (ROV) from your lender that will give you an opportunity to correct any errors you see in the original appraisal and provide additional information that may affect the valuation.

 Though the ROV might correct any errors or omissions in the original appraisal, the valuation may stand at the lower amount found by the appraiser.
-If that is the case, the lender could require the buyer to put more money down on the home to secure the mortgage.
+If that is the case, the lender could require you to put more money down on the home to secure the mortgage.

 Dig deeper: What to do if an appraisal comes back lower than your offer